AZVibe-Team1/Greenfield-project/commands/JobPortal_PRD.md

 * **RAG (Retrieval-Augmented Generation)**: AI technique that combines information retrieval with text generation
 * **ChromaDB**: An open-source vector database for storing and querying embeddings
 * **LangChain**: A framework for developing applications powered by language models
+* **n8n**: An open-source workflow automation tool for connecting apps and automating processes
 * **Beanie**: Asynchronous Python ODM for MongoDB based on Pydantic
 * **RBAC (Role-Based Access Control)**: A method of regulating access based on user roles
 * **Semantic Search**: Search technique that understands the intent and contextual meaning of search terms